learn-co-students/dsc-learn-lessons-lab-nyc-ds-060319/README.md

 ## Objectives
 You will be able to:
-* Make changes to a Jupyter Notebook and push it up to GitHub
-* Perform basic computations in a Jupyter Notebook and store them in a variable
+* Use basic commands to navigate the command line
+* Use bash commands to create new files and folders
+* Use `git clone` to clone a repository
+* Perform cell operations within Jupyter Notebooks

 ## Setup